If someone were to ask you what Germany’s most visited attraction is, would you know the answer?

 Cologne also counts 12 Romanesque churches, many of which were damaged in World War II and finally rebuilt by 1985.
 There are a total of 244 churches in the city altogether.

 Cologne has an extensive public transportation system, with street trams, regional trains, and over 1,300 passenger trains passing through the city every day.
-More than 30 airlines fly in and out of Cologne/Bonn airport.
+More than 20 airlines fly in and out of Cologne Bonn airport.

 Many Museums of Note

 In the Museum of Applied Art, classics of the 20th century are displayed with the collection of art and design of Richard G. Winkler.
-There’s a new Cultural Center at Neumarket in which the Rautenstrauch-Joest Museum is devoted to the world’s cultures and the Museum Schnutgen exhibits medieval art.
+There’s the Cultural Center at Neumarkt in which the Rautenstrauch-Joest Museum is devoted to the world’s cultures and the Museum Schnütgen exhibits medieval art.

 Cologne was a Roman capital, and evidence from that era is still present.
 The Praetorium, or Governor’s Palace, was located under the current Town Hall; a Jewish ritual bath was also located there.
-A new 23,000-square-foot museum showcasing Roman history is currently being built near the Town Hall.
+The Romano-Germanic Museum, near the Town Hall, is an archaeological museum featuring a large collection of Roman artifacts.

 At Holzmarkt 79-83 is the Mustard Museum, containing one of the oldest mustard mills from the year 1810.
-Mustard miller Wolfgang Steffens will take you through the steps in the milling process.
-Groups of 18 or more require advance bookings.
+A local mustard miller will take you through the steps in the milling process.
+Groups of 15 or more require advance bookings.

-Of course, groups will want to take in the House at 4711, home of Eau de Cologne fragrance where they can enjoy the “real water of Cologne” dating from 1709.
+Of course, groups will want to take in the House of Fragrances 4711, home of Eau de Cologne fragrance, where they can enjoy the “real water of Cologne” dating from 1709.
 A tour conducted by “the perfumer Farina” clad in a Rococo costume reveals the secrets of the fragrance.

 Beer and Chocolate